 - To review the accessibility across the school for students, staff and visitors with disabilities, including access to specialist teaching areas.

-Specific tasks relating to these objectives can be found within the School Development Plan.
+Specific tasks relating to these objectives can be found within the School Improvement Plan.